tasket/Qubes-vpn-support/README.md

 ### Updating from prior versions

-Download the new Qubes-vpn-support release from github to your VPN VM, then run the `sudo /usr/lib/qubes/qubes-vpn-setup --config` command to reinstall.
+Download the new Qubes-vpn-support release from github to your VPN VM as before, then run the `sudo bash ./install` command to reinstall.
 The username/password entry can be skipped by pressing Ctrl-C at the prompt.

 ---